b-wave/VP2_TFT-Weather-Receiver/Hardware/README.md

 TP7 | /RST   | Test Point  | RTC Reset, GND = Resets RTC clock

  * **NOTES**
-   * *1. The 2.8" display has a touch screen but the pins are not connected in in this version.*
+   * *1. I have started a version that uses a Teensey 3.2 for more software space.
+Early versions show promise as it now sucessfully communicates to the RF-69 radio and TFT.*
-   * *2. I have started a version that uses a Teensey 3.2.
-Early software shows promise as it now sucessfully communicates to the RF-69 radio and TFT.
+   * *2. The 2.8" display has a touch screen but the pins are not connected in in this version.*